It is a neurological disorder characterized by the destruction of the cells that produce myelin.

 The JC virus has also been shown to infect the membranes surrounding the brain, causing meningitis in a previously healthy person with headaches and accumulation of cerebrospinal fluid in the brain (hydrocephalus).

-In this patient, no other causes were isolated, but direct infection by JC virus of choroid plexus cells, which produces CSF in the brain, was documented.
+No other causes were isolated in this patient, but direct infection by JC virus of choroid plexus cells, which produces CSF in the brain, was documented.

 Diagnosis of leukoencephalopathy

 Brain MRI is the first step in diagnosing PML.
 Brain biopsy is a secondary approach if MRI is inconclusive.

 Cerebrospinal fluid, collected through a lumbar puncture, is also a reliable way to diagnose PML.
 Due to the expanding population of individuals at risk for PML, early diagnosis has become critically important.

 There is no specific treatment for JCV.
 In HIV-positive PML patients, HAART optimization is the best therapeutic option, and in HIV-negative patients, elimination or reduction of any potential source of immunosuppression is recommended.